 They hold me in the small and lonely hours

 when the cricket’s long antennae

 drifting through the edges of reality.

 the matchstick trinkets,

 to protect me

 In my youth, I did a lot of collecting: stamps, rocks, leaves, and less common items, such as bottle tops, scavenged from the trodden dirt in parks.
 Collecting lends a sense of security, of safety.
 It’s an occupation that shields our psyches from our insignificance in space-time.

 The Edge of Reality, or Sunday, Friday, and Tuesday, is about the echo of the days (which represent celestial bodies) in the hours after midnight.
 Artwork created with VEE, the visual evolution engine, together with ALISA, Adaptive Layered Image Synthesis, for the figures, and the all new CYNDE, cyclic nonlinear desaturation.
-Inconstant art in my garage; info about VEE, videos, etc and contact form here.
+Info about VEE, videos, etc and contact form here.